This series of pictures illustrates Tiger 123 of s.Pz.Abt.503 being resupplied at Kursk in 1943.

 Each shell is lifted up to the top of the turret.

-An 88mm shell is handed in through the loaders hatch while a crewman in a non-regulation sweater
+An 88mm shell is handed in through the loaders hatch while a crewman in a non-regulation sweater begins preparing sandwiches for lunch.
+Notice the turret damage and the red numbers outlined in white.

 The loader takes the shells into the confines of his office.
-Canteens and
+Canteens and gurtsacks for MG 34 ammunition are visible through the hatch.

-Foliage sticks through the muzzle break in a half-hearted attempt at
+Foliage sticks through the muzzle break in a half-hearted attempt at camouflage on the open plain as resupply and sandwich making continues.

 The crewman has made good progress on the sandwiches.

 Here our sweater wearing friend helps fill canteens.
-The white
+The white cross painted on the can indicates water instead of gasoline.

 The men eat on wicker type ammo crates.